adamgedney/easing-function-sass-variables/README.md

 # easing-function-sass-variables
-Variables containing the cubic-bezier value for the various easing function.
+Variables containing the cubic-bezier value for the various easing functions.
 Useful for performing css3 keyframe animations.

 ## Using